 Jenny's expert tip: Make a reservation to ensure your outdoor terrace table with a stunning view of the Pacific Ocean and the California coastline.

 Los Angeles is where it all began for Nobu Matsuhisa, the acknowledged king of Japanese cuisine, who now has high-end eateries all over the world.
 His first restaurant, Matsuhisa, is a tiny place on La Cienega Boulevard; Nobu Los Angeles is further north up that same street; and the prettiest of them all, Nobu Malibu, is perched right on the sand on Pacific Coast Highway in the heart of that posh beach community.
 Malibu gets our vote for the best of three solely on location, for the gorgeous ocean views and sleek restaurant design somehow make Nobu's signature dishes like Black Cod Miso and Yellowtail with Jalapeno seem even more delicious when eaten there (and they are seriously fantastic no matter where you taste them).
+Celebs flock to this eatery, so if that floats your boat, keep your eyes peeled for a famous face at the neighboring table.

 Recommended for Malibu's Best Restaurants because: Nobu Malibu provides the opportunity to dine at one of the best restaurant chains in the world while enjoying stunning ocean views.